thomasrosnet/owkin-test/README.md

 For the moment the code generate the Web UI using only the first file listed in the "data" folder.

 A curated file will be generated when the Web UI load, and can be find in the "curation-output" folder.

+## Information

+In the app.py file you can adjust the treshold (float between 1 and 0, with 0 accepting nothing)